 Hiking Helgedalsnosi is rather easy, due to starting above the treeline.
 There are multiple access points from hike into Jotunheimen National Park, so perhaps pack a tent to extend your day trip.

 The geologist Baltazar Mathias Keilhau, was the first to depict Hurrungane with his sketches and watercolors, which appeared in Flintoes Hurrungene, and is one of the oldest Norwegian book illustrations.

-Travel by car and use the parking lot of the Huldehaugen picnic area on Sognefjellsvegen/ highway 55, about 1.5 km after Oscarshaug.
+Travel by car and use the parking lot of the Huldehaugen picnic area on Sognefjellsvegen / road 55, about 1.5 km after Oscarshaug.

 There are buses however, it’s not advised to use them as they come very infrequently.